webtrees/webtrees.github.io/faq/name-spaces.md

 ask it to do so.

 But webtrees does include a utility to insert these spaces.
-From the control panel, choose Modules, Module Administration, Batch update, Add missing slashes and spaces.
+From the control panel, choose **Family trees, *your family tree*, Data fixes**.
+Then select **Fix name slashes and spaces**.
+If that option is not listed look at control panel, Modules, All modules, **Fix name slashes and spaces** and check is is enabled.